jsipprell/ganglia/README.md

 --------

-This package provides three main components, only one of which is technically required for metric decode functionality:
+This package provides three main components, only one of which is technically required for basic metric decode functionality:

 1. An xdr decoder service started via ``StartXDRDecoder`` and stopped via ``StopXDRDecoder``.